 Rob founded the firm Impact Actual to enable people to “make a difference”—in the boardroom, the bedroom, or the battlefield.
 Through speaking, teaching, and coaching, he communicates that effectiveness is a skill everyone can improve, and that in fact we have an obligation to do so.

-He is the Washington, DC Director of the Council for Emerging National Security Affairs, and is periodically invited to Capitol Hill to advise members of Congress on the importance of foreign assistance as a national security initiative.
+Rob has presented his “Think Like the Threat” workshop to combat units in Fallujah, Fortune 500 companies, and the U.S. National Counterterrorism Center.
+He is a Senior Fellow of the London Center for Policy Research, and serves on the Board of Advisors of the Council for Emerging National Security Affairs (CENSA).
+As a representative of the US Global Leadership Coalition, Rob has been called to Capitol Hill to advise members of Congress on the importance of foreign assistance as a U.S. national security initiative.
 He speaks Russian, Turkish, and very poor Arabic.